PatitoPatitoPatito/Jeff/README.md

 This is Jeff the car.

-The goal is to control a toy RC car via the Raspberry Pi's GPIO pins by abusing the switches on the controller that came with the car.
+The goal is to control a toy RC car via the Raspberry Pi's GPIO pins by abusing the switches on the controller that came with the car, and make it follow an object.

 This actually works!
 Sort of.
 The engines work, and they move according to my directions.